 Recovery from an eating disorder is possible.
-It's happening every day at Remuda Ranch.
+It's happening every day at Remuda Ranch at The Meadows.
 For additional information about the treatment of eating and anxiety disorders, please call to speak to a Counselor at 866-390-5100 or complete a Take the Next Step form and we will contact you with the information you need.

 Remuda Ranch at The Meadows works with insurance companies as shown below